Nayekah/Tucil1_13523090/README.md

 ## 📝 Notes & Limitations
 - The program may took several time to search for a solution
-- The input case is well-handled (but may have a small bug)
+- The input case is well-handled (but may have some small bug)

 ---